 - to assess mental health concerns that are causing serious impairment in functioning (e.g. inability to attend school)

 Other mental health concerns can be better addressed by our community mental health partners or specialized mental health clinics.
-These can be accessed through Mental Health T.O.
-(MHTO).
+These can be accessed through Help Ahead (previously Mental Health Toronto (MHTO)).

 All referrals are made by the primary care physician.
-Our intake process is now completed by MHTO.
+Our intake process is now completed by Help Ahead.